Mark 4

 This parable in Mark 4:24-25 has similarities with other parables spoken by the Lord Jesus that are given in Matthew and Luke, but as given in Mark 4:24-25, it stands on its own.

 “With what measure you measure, it will be measured to you.”
 This measure is talking about the fake bible translation that will come out.
-If we believe it is fake, we must be able to support our words with the true Bible; however, if we cannot find support to debate against it, we better be quiet.
-That is the measure to be used, the true Bible, and that must be used.
-When we use the true Bible to measure the fake bible, the Lord will use the true Bible to measure our heart’s deed as well; that is the measure used, the same one.
+If we believe it is fake, we must be able to support our words with the true Bible.
+However, if you cannot find support, better be quiet; that is the measure to use, the true Bible, and that must be used.
+When we use the true Bible to measure the fake bible, the Lord will use the true Bible to measure our heart’s deeds as well; that is the measure used, the same one.
 “And more will be added to you.”
-Now, it is talking about understanding.
-When you notice a fake bible and can support that idea (that is fake) with the true Bible, the understanding of how to do it will be given more to you if you notice that.
-If you do not notice, the Lord will not give you an understanding of how to use the true Bible to fight against the fake one.
-If the Lord does not give you instructions on how to use the true Bible and how to fight against fake ones, you will not be able to point out and tell that they are not true.
-The Lord will give this knowledge to fight against the fake bibles only to select ones.
+Now, it is talking about the understanding.
+When you notice the fake bible and can support that idea, that it is fake, with the true Bible, the understanding to do it will be given more to you if you notice that.
+If you do not notice the fake bible, the Lord will not give you the understanding of how to use the true Bible to fight against the fake one.
+If the Lord will not give you how to use the true Bible and how to fight against the fake one, you will not be able to point out and tell what is not true.
+The Lord will give the knowledge to fight against the fake bible only to the select ones.

 Part 2: (Mark 4:25).
 Verses 24 and 25 link together with believing in the Bible.
-If people believe in the Word of God, this verse will come out alive and make understanding (be true), and to what you have, more will be added.
-But for those who do not understand and find a human way and believe this way to be right, what they have in the beginning to think about will be taken away.
-Specifically, if you base your theories on the human way, not on God, they don’t last; people come up with new theories all the time, and the old ones become obsolete.
-Verse 25 tells many things; when people read this verse, they should think about what the Bible is teaching and not read the Bible just to kill time.
-For every word in the Bible, you need to keep in prayer to get understanding; even for simple sentences, nothing that the Lord gives will be simple until it does not need help from the Lord for understanding; that is why the Bible is called the Living Word.
-Verse 25 is put here to support and tell us to make sure that we meditate and pray to the Lord for the understanding of verse 24.
+If people believe in the Word of God, this verse will come out alive and bring true understanding, and to what you have more will be added.
+But for those who did not understand, and find a human way and believe what they understand is right, what they had in the beginning to think of will be taken away.
+Specifically, if you base your theories on human ways rather than on God, they don’t last.
+When people come up with a new theory, it quickly becomes obsolete.
+This verse tells many things; when people read this verse, they should think about what the Bible is telling them.
+Don’t read the Bible just to kill time.
+Every word in the Bible needs to be kept in prayer to get an understanding, even simple sentences: nothing the Lord gives will be simple until it no longer needs the Lord’s help for understanding.
+That is why the Bible is called the Living Word.
+Verse 25 is put here to support and tell us to make sure we meditate and pray to the Lord for understanding of verse 24.

 [27] and should sleep and rise night and day, and the seed should spring up and grow; he knows not how.